Harm reduction in the United States: Syringe service program

 Syringe exchange programs (SEPs), syringe services programs (SSPs), or needle exchange programs (NEPs), involve the implementation of safe used syringe disposal as well as access to clean syringes.

 Intravenous drug use places the user at an increased risk of contracting human immunodeficiency virus (HIV) as well as hepatitis C virus (HCV).
-According to the CDC, HIV can survive on a syringe for up to 42 days, which means that an HIV-negative individual who uses a syringe can potentially contact the virus weeks after it was used by an HIV-positive individual.
+According to the CDC, HIV can survive on a syringe for up to 42 days, which means that an HIV-negative individual who uses a syringe can potentially contract the virus weeks after it was used by an HIV-positive individual.
 Sharing syringes is the second biggest risk factor for contracting HIV after receptive anal sex.
 Of the 3,216 reported cases of acute HCV in the U.S. in 2017, 1,059 individuals reported participating in injection drug use.

 As of February 2023, according to the North American Syringe Exchange Network (NASEN), 45 states in the U.S. had some form of syringe exchange in at least one location, with the exceptions being Kansas, Mississippi, Nebraska, South Dakota, and Wyoming.

-In some places, such as Seattle Washington, foil and drug pipes purchased at tax payer expenses for distribution to drug users.
+In some places, such as Seattle, Washington, foil and drug pipes are purchased at tax-payer expense for distribution to drug users.

 Legality

-The Federal Consolidated Appropriations Act of 2016 allows for state and local health departments may allocate federal funding from the Department of Health and Human Services (DHHS) to SEPs.
+The Federal Consolidated Appropriations Act of 2016 allows for state and local health departments to allocate federal funding from the Department of Health and Human Services (DHHS) to SEPs.
 However, federal funds are not permitted to be used in the purchase of syringes or needles.
-Health departments interested in DHHS funding for SEPs are required to consult with and present evidence to the CDC that the community they serve is either currently in or at risk for an outbreak of HIV of hepatitis infections as a direct result of syringe drug use.
+Health departments interested in DHHS funding for SEPs are required to consult with and present evidence to the CDC that the community they serve is either currently in or at risk for an outbreak of HIV or hepatitis infections as a direct result of syringe drug use.
 The use of Federal grant for the purchase of smoking supplies, such as drug pipes is prohibited.
 Federal law also prohibits the sale, importation and mailing of drug paraphernalia.

+To ensure public safety, Roseburg, Oregon, banned the operation of syringe service program in public places such as the street, parks and sidewalks.